-Wildfire prevention has become an important public policy issue in most parts of the U.S. People want to live in picturesque and scenic areas.
+Wildfire prevention has become an important public policy issue in most parts of the U.S. People want to live in picturesque and scenic areas and lots.
 However, the combination of residents who do not understand the implications of their location choices and communities that eagerly embrace development patterns posing wildfire risks leads to a very expensive problem for homeowners and communities.

-Speaking of expensive, the U.S. Forest Service now spends over half of its annual budget on fighting wildfires.
+Speaking of expensive, the U.S. Forest Service now spends over half of its annual budget on fighting wildfires, as they begin to infringe on previously untouched areas.

 Many scientists now believe that global warming contributes to the frequency and severity of these fires, as the "fire season" now becomes longer and longer.
 Areas that have no previous history of wildfires now are finding that they feel less and less secure.